thatguy1104/NLP-Data-Mining-Engine/README.md

+# UCL5 MieMie
+UCL5 MieMie is an NLP and data mining web scraping engine to be used across UCL.

+## Brief Introduction
+Scrape, map and generate classifiers with the intention of generating an overview of the extent of activity already taking place at University College London through teaching and ongoing research.

+## Project Website
+The website gives a greater overview of the challenges and design decisions that were made, implementation using the Python programming language and research undertaken. http://www.albert-mukhametov.info/web3/

+## Meet Our Clients
+* Neel Desai - neel.desai.13@ucl.ac.uk
+* Marilyn Aviles - marilyn.aviles@ucl.ac.uk
+* Prof. Ann Blandford - ann.blandford@ucl.ac.uk
+* Dr. Simon Knowles - s.knowles@ucl.ac.uk
+## Meet the Development Team
+* Albert Mukhametov - albert.mukhametov.19@ucl.ac.uk
+* Kareem Kermad - varun.wignarajah.19@ucl.ac.uk
+* Varun Wignarajah - kareem.kermad.19@ucl.ac.uk
+## Viewing the Data Interface
+Data scraped and processed with an LDA NLP model using this tool can be visualised through our engine [web application](https://miemiedjangoapp.azurewebsites.net) and its code can be viewed [here](https://github.com/thatguy1104/MieMieDjango-Web-App.git).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Create & Activate Python Virtual Environment
 Creating a virtual development environment:
 ```
 python3 -m venv venv
 ```

 Activate the environment
 ```
 source venv/bin/activate
 ```